 Most exclusion doesn’t happen on purpose.
 It’s not usually intentional, and this is why it can be so hard to spot.
 To combat this, train management and leadership in how to foster real connections.
 Better yet, give them the tools they need to recognize and help people who are currently struggling.

 This doesn’t have to be complicated.
-Sometimes it’s as simple as leadership speaking up about mental health and sharing their own stories.
+Sometimes it’s as simple as leaders speaking up about mental health and sharing their own stories.
 Other times they need to adjust teams and hierarchies to ensure everyone is intentionally included.
-There needs to be a top down approach from management.
+There needs to be a top-down approach from management.

 4. Integrate new employees through onboarding.